mattiasw/ExifReader/README.md

 ExifReader is a JavaScript library that parses image files and extracts the metadata.
 It can also extract an embedded thumbnail.
 It can be used either in a browser or from Node.
-Supports JPEG, TIFF, PNG, and HEIC files with Exif, IPTC, XMP, and ICC meta data (depending on file type).
+Supports JPEG, TIFF, PNG, HEIC, and WebP files with Exif, IPTC, XMP, and ICC meta data (depending on file type).

 ExifReader is highly and easliy configurable and the resulting bundle can be as small as **3 KiB** (gzipped) if you're only interested in a few tags (e.g. date